 You can also get your audience warmed up to the topic of the webinar by creating blog content that discusses that topic at different angles.
 Include the webinar CTA in these posts as well, but be sure to swap it out with a different CTA once the webinar is over.

 Bonus: If you start writing posts about the webinar topic far enough in advance, you can use the questions readers ask in the comments section to beef up your presentation, too.

-16) Set calendar reminders.
+15. Set calendar reminders.

-17) Partner up.
+16. Partner up.

-HubSpot has partnered with numerous partners specifically for co-marketing purposes because we believe that two well-aligned brands have the power to be truly amazing together.
-Much more amazing than they can be apart.
-It's also helpful for your audience if they can hear another perspective once in a while, particularly when that perspective comes from a specialist point of view.
+HubSpot has partnered with numerous partners specifically for co-marketing purposes because we believe that two well-aligned brands have the power to be truly amazing together -- much more amazing than they can be apart.
+It's also helpful for your audience if they can hear another perspective once in a while, particularly when that perspective comes from a specialist's point of view.

-18) Leverage your homepage.
+17. Leverage your homepage.

-It's a great way to show people that your entire company is behind the webinar, and sees the value in it for site visitors.
-Don’t hide behind your webinars; get them out in public and show people that your company believes in the initiative!
+It's a great way to show people that your entire company is behind the webinar and sees the value in it for site visitors.
+Don’t hide behind your webinars; get them out in public and show people that your company believes in the initiative.